nicoSWD/php-rule-parser/README.md

 - Variables are case-insensitive.
 - Parentheses can be nested, and will be evaluated from right to left.
 - Strict comparison operators (`===`, `!==`) are supported, but all values and variables will be treated as strings internally.
-- Only value/variable comparison expressions are supported.
-This is not a JavaScript full emulator.
+- Only value/variable comparison expressions with optional logical ANDs/ORs, are supported.
+This is not a full JavaScript emulator.

 ## Security